Azure/Health-Data-and-AI-Blueprint/deployment.md

     [R-function](https://docs.microsoft.com/en-us/azure/machine-learning/studio/r-quickstart)
     Machine Learning experiment created in [Azure Machine Learning Studio](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
-    The experiment was designed to predicted the duration a patient would likely stay in the hospital based on the health conditions collected in the sample data.
+    The experiment was designed to predict the duration a patient would likely stay in the hospital based on the health conditions collected in the sample data.
 ![](images/bulkin.png)